 - We only take on a few cases at a time, so we give your case the undivided attention it deserves.

-Defining Homeowners Insurance Bad Faith
+What is Homeowners Insurance Bad Faith?

-Homeowners insurance bad faith occurs when an insurance company breaches its implied duty to good faith and fair dealing.
+Homeowners’ insurance bad faith occurs when an insurance company breaches its implied duty to good faith and fair dealing.
 Everyone involved in the insurance process – from the selling agent to the claims adjusters – must work in the best interest of the customer, accurately represent facts and coverage, and more.
 Failure to do so represents a violation of the California insurance code.

 Examples of Homeowners Insurance Bad Faith